zesk/build/documentation/source/guide/coding.md

 ## Use `__functionLoader` for more complex code

-Zesk Build has grown in size over time and as such it makes sense to not load *the entire codebase* unless needed.
+{applicationName} has grown in size over time and as such it makes sense to not load *the entire codebase* unless needed.

 The function `__functionLoader` was added which runs an internal function which checks whether a primary function is defined, and if it is NOT it then loads an entire directory at `./bin/build/tools/libraryName` where `libraryName` is